 The Project may identify and implement various methods of categorizing activities as the work progresses including additional levels to represent a further breakdown/detailing of activities.
 These levels show the detail tasks needed to accomplish the work and are used by the Project to review, plan, analyze, and manage the Project.
-These levels will have logical relationships that roll up to preceding levels and are organized in such a manner to facilitate variance analysis reporting.
+These levels have logical relationships that support preceding levels and are organized in such a manner to facilitate variance analysis reporting.

-Within the Project's timeline, key milestones are Stage Gate Decisions which are tied to the criteria as defined in Attachment 1 - Statement of Work (SOW) to the SSI Contract and are reported in the Florida PALM Monthly Status Reports.
+Within the Project's timeline, key milestones are Stage Gate Decisions which are tied to the criteria as defined in Attachment 1 - Statement of Work (SOW) to the SSI Contract and are reported in the Florida PALM Monthly Status Report.
 These milestones serve as evaluation points of the Project's health and progress.
 Changes to the Stage Gate milestones require ESC approval.
+Additionally, the ESC must approve any baseline date changes to Deliverables or WPs that cause any change in a Stage Gate date (e.g., start or finish dates and criteria).
+Some, changes may also require an amendment to the SSI contract.
 Other milestones may be added to the Project Schedule to represent events affecting Project activities, such as Proviso requirements issued and met.

 Given the complexity of Florida PALM and to provide more visibility into the completion of key activities, the Project has identified "Critical Path Items".
-These items are a series of Deliverables and WPs that must be completed to reach a Stage Gate.
+These items are a series of Deliverables, WPs, and other specific activities that must be completed to reach a Stage Gate.
 Critical Path Items are identified in the Project Schedule in a column called "Critical Path Items".
-The ESC must approve any baseline date changes to Deliverables or WPs that cause any change in a Stage Gate date (e.g., start or finish dates and criteria).

 The Project uses Microsoft (MS) Project to manage its Project Schedule.
 MS Project has a built-in function which identifies the "Critical Path."
-This is the series of linked tasks which must be completed for the Project to meet its scheduled deadline.
-This measure should not be confused with the Project's identified Critical Path Items.
+This is the series of linked tasks which represent the longest path in time from start to finish that must be completed for the Project to meet its scheduled deadline.
+This measure should not be confused with the Project's identified "Critical Path Items."

-Deliverables, WPs, and I-WPs will be tracked in the Project Schedule using standardized tasks for creation of DED and Work Product Expectation Documents (WPED), collaboration activities, and review cycles.
-The standardized durations can be modified during the development of the DED or WPED with agreement between the Department and Accenture.
+Deliverables, WPs, and I-WPs will be tracked in the Project Schedule using standardized tasks for creation of DED and Work Product Expectation Documents (WPED), collaboration activities, and review cycles, and specific work tasks, as needed.
+Tasks in the Schedule are not added or modified using a DED or WPED.
+Any changes, other than those identified as administrative, must be approved through the Decision or Project Change Request processes, through an amendment to the SSI Contract or with specific approval of the Project Director The standardized durations can be modified during the development of the DED or WPED with agreement between the Department and Accenture.